NIC Logo

 • Additional Services – These provide information about additional sections offered by NIC for examination.
 Check with your State regulatory agency or examination administration vendor to determine which of these sections your State requires as part of their Practical examination.

 • References – This provides a list of references used to develop and support the content covered in NIC examinations.
-References will be the same across exam types for each exam.
+References will be the same for Theory, Practical, Written Practical, and Additional Sections for each exam.

 BE CERTAIN TO REVIEW ALL PARTS OF THIS NIC EXAMINATION CIB CAREFULLY!